 As electricity use is down across the country due to businesses being closed, all energy industries are seeing losses.
 But coal especially has taken a beating.

-Paula Jean believes this point based on
+Paula Jean believes this fact based on:

 Statistics attest to this

 The coal industry was already struggling.
 Now it’s getting hammered by coronavirus

 Show others the intelligence behind your views.
 Click "Share" to present your belief now!
 Your name and photo will be at the top of the article, so recipients know they are seeing your perspective.
 On Goodpoint, posts have the conversation for you.

 Goodpoint is an online community where writers are more persuasive, because articles are organized more intelligently.
 On Goodpoint, content is created in easy-to-read outlines.
 This allows reasons to be positioned underneath the ideas they support, making the information clearer.
 And sections are labeled as either fact or opinion, so readers always know what kind of idea they are evaluating.

 Use Goodpoint to present views that are too important to be unfairly attacked or misunderstood, and to explain yourself with a precision that has not been possible before.
 And use Goodpoint’s “idea leverage” feature to add reasons other writers have already written.
 Learn more